 Whole venison loins can be grilled, roasted, or broiled.
 When cooking them whole, use a meat thermometer and cook them until a few degrees short of your desired internal temperature.
 Then remove them from the heat, cover with foil, and let them rest 8-10 minutes before slicing (the meat should carry-over cook to your target temperature while resting).

-Venison is commonly paired with fruit (apples, pears, or cherries), fresh mushrooms, juniper berries, thyme, rosemary and red wine.
-If you’re looking for a starch to serve with your braised venison or venison stew, consider sweet potatoes, polenta, or risotto(how to make risotto).
+Venison is commonly paired with fruit (apples, pears, or cherries), fresh mushrooms, juniper berries, thyme, rosemary, beef or veal stock, and/or red wine.

 Recommended Internal Cooking Temperature:

-The USDA recommends cooking all farmed game meats to an internal temperature of 160 degrees
+Most chefs feel venison loin cuts are best cooked no further than Medium Rare.
+However, the USDA recommends cooking all farmed game meats to an internal temperature of 160 degrees.